 One of the Stewardship Council's roles is to engage on issues related to the development and management of the future Rocky Flats National Wildlife Refuge.
 In 2015, USFWS began taking steps to open the Rocky Flats National Wildlife Refuge.
 Activities were limited to 2-3 guided tours during spring/summer 2015 (birds of Rocky Flats, wildflower walk, photography, etc.).
-In 2015, USFWS also proposed and then withdrew a plan to manage the prairie ecosystem using prescribed fire.
-The agency will not pursue a prescribed fire in 2016, but may use spot spraying and mowing.
+Public access will increase in 2017.

 In addition, USFWS and DOE are working in partnership to develop a visitor's center.
 That center will be sited on refuge lands, with USFWS taking lead on the public engagement process.
 As the LSO for Rocky Flats, the Stewardship Council will work with DOE on that agency's role in developing the visitor center.
 (That work with DOE is an LSO activity.)
-USFWS is in the process of developing its outreach plan, so it is too soon to know how the agency will engage governments and community members, or any role the Stewardship Council occupy on this issue.
+USFWS will take lead on public engagement; Stewardship Council members may be involved in that process.